 The code is used in the URL of the page to identify the view to be displayed.

-It should be a short string.
+It should be a short text value.

 Select the members, roles, security levels or member lists with which you wish to share the view config.